 Phone: 01267 237370

-If it’s a traditional pub atmosphere you’re after, look no further than the Friends Arms.
+If it’s a traditional pub atmosphere you’re after, look no further than the charming Friends Arms — a true local favourite that captures the spirit of a classic Carmarthenshire pub.

 Address: Old Clears Road, Carmarthen, SA31 3HH